OrdinaryMagician/stinger_m/GunLore.md

 Secondary fire: "Inverts the polarity" of the charge, which results in the complete opposite effect, causing targets to instead be pulled towards you.

-The secondary fire can be useful to pick up items that are way out of reach.

 Since the charge rod rapidly extends on shoot, both fire modes additionally deal considerable melee damage to anything that's too close.